deutsche-nationalbibliothek/dataset-tools/README.md

 part of the research work in the _Automated Indexing System_ project of the [German National Library].

+> [!NOTE]
-The tools are not yet ready for productive use; no support is provided.
+> The tools are not yet ready for productive use; no support is provided.

+## Tools

+The [datashed](./docs/datashed.md) tool is a reverse ETL program that indexes the documents it contains.
+Based on this index, data analyses can be carried out, for example to identify broken documents or to form other subsets based on text statistical characteristics.
+Finally, the tool offers an HTTP interface to assess the data quality of documents and reuse them as a data source.

 ## Contributing